opendatasoft/ods-documentation/source/publishing_data/06_configuring_metadata/admin_metadata.rst

    Please contact OpenDataSoft for the creation and activation of admin metadata.
 We will need the following information to create these metadata:

-   * Name of the admin metadata (which will be the label of the tab in the Information tab)
+   * Name of the group of admin metadata (which will be the label of the related tab in the Information tab)
    * Name of each metadata and its type (e.g. text, date, etc.)